15 Best Walks in the World Everyone Should Experience

 Cradle Mountain,Tasmania’s most famous peak, offers one of the best walking treks in the world.
 The 623-square-mile Cradle Mountain-Lake St Clair National Park wraps around the region’s most iconic lakes: Dove Lake and Lake St. Clair.

-From highland trails to urban pavements, we’ve found the best walking treks in the world that will leave you breathless and yearning for more.
-Looking for a group to walk or hike with?
+From highland trails to urban pavements, we have found the best walking treks in the world that will leave you breathless and yearning for more.
+Looking to walk or hike with a group?
 Explore various hiking trails and walks around the world at Road Scholar.